zealzhangz/jquery-dropdown-checkboxes/README.md

 # DISCLAIMER
 An easy-to-use dropdown checkbox jQuery plugin based on Bootstrap dropdown.You can simply customize the style of the control.
-The control include a callback that you can get all checkboxes jQuery object when triggering change event.Your business logic should be writen in the call back function.
+The control include a callback that you can get all checkboxes jQuery object when triggering change event.Your business logic should be written in the call back function.

 ## Install - Bower